Better Together: The Importance of Integrated Physical and Behavioral Health Services for Seniors

 By partnering with value-based care organizations that seamlessly integrate behavioral health care with on-site primary and urgent care services, communities and facilities can support better health outcomes while streamlining regulatory requirements and operational efficiency.

-The Behavioral Health Imperative
+Understanding the Behavioral Health Imperative in Senior Care

 According to a study published in The American Journal of Geriatric Psychiatry, nearly 20% of older adults in the United States meet criteria for at least one mental health condition.